Military Investigations

 Each case is unique and fact-specific, but The Wilkie Law Group cannot help you if you do not reach out.
 Give us a call at 910-333-9626 or fill out the online contact form and let us discuss your case.
 Time is of the essence in many of these situations as the recipient has a definitive time frame in which to respond or rebut the matter in question.

-Aden Wilkie is located in Jacksonville, NC and services armed forces at Camp Lejeune and Fort Liberty as well as other bases, camps, stations, and posts across the United States.
+Aden Wilkie is located in Jacksonville, NC and services armed forces at Camp Lejeune and Fort Bragg as well as other bases, camps, stations, and posts across the United States.